 <p>Here is the part most people miss.
 If your pension uses Relief at Source — which covers most workplace pensions and all personal pensions — your provider claims 20% basic rate relief on your contributions automatically.
 But if you are a 40% taxpayer, you are entitled to <strong>40% total</strong>.
 The extra 20% does not reach your account by itself.</p>

-<h2>Annual allowance and tax relief: two separate things</h2>
+<h2>Annual allowance and tax relief: two entirely separate things</h2>

 <ul>

-<li><strong>Annual allowance</strong> — a cap on total pension input in one year (£60,000 in 2025/26)</li>
+<li><strong>Annual allowance</strong> — a cap on total pension input in one tax year (£60,000 in 2025/26).
+Affects how much you can contribute.</li>

-<li><strong>Tax relief rate</strong> — the percentage you are entitled to claim based on your income tax band</li>
+<li><strong>Tax relief rate</strong> — the percentage of your contributions returned to you by HMRC, based on your income tax band.
+Affects how much you get back.</li>

 </ul>